smucclaw/lam4/docs/taking_stock_oct21_2024.md

   g(x) = x * 2 - 1 / 3
 ```

-Now, there are some uses of braces that don't quite fall into this category, e.g. the use of braces in InfixPredApp:
+Now, there are some uses of braces that don't quite fall into this category, e.g. the (purely cosmetic) use of braces in InfixPredApp:

 ```lam4
 GIVEN (some_person: Person